Color: Science and Art

 Color Measurement

 To assist in quantifying color differences, measurement systems have been developed.
 By assigning each color a location in color space, we can measure in real numbers the difference between two colors.
-There are numerous color spaces available, but the most common in textile applications is CIE L*a*b* and CMC.
+There are numerous color spaces available, but the most common for textile applications are CIE L*a*b* and CMC.

 Benefits of Color Measurement